 - 8:45 a.m.
-9:10 a.m. (this ensures that students will not be late for class that begins at 9:15 a.m.) - DO NOT LET CHILDREN OUT OF THE CAR PRIOR TO THE APPEARANCE OF HGES STAFF. - The lead car should pull all the way down closest to the media center entrance door to allow for more vehicles to unload. - Pull up in line as far as possible.
-Do not leave large gaps in the line. - Do not pull out of line to attempt to exit the line before cars in front of you move forward.
-This is very dangerous as students could unload from both sides of cars. - Students are to exit from the passenger side of the car only. - Students dropped off habitually early will be required to sign in students in the front office after 8:45 a.m.
+9:10 a.m. (this ensures that students will not be late for class that begins at 9:15 a.m.) - DO NOT LET CHILDREN OUT OF THE CAR PRIOR TO THE APPEARANCE OF HGES STAFF this will be at or after 8:45 (we use school time, not individual times - wait for the bell) - The lead car should pull all the way down closest to the media center entrance door to allow for more vehicles to unload. - Pull up in line as far as possible.
+Do not leave large gaps in the line.
+Do not stop at the walkway to the building. - Do not pull out of line to attempt to exit the line before cars in front of you move forward.
+This is very dangerous as students could unload from both sides of cars. - Students are to exit from the passenger side of the car only. - Students dropped off habitually early will be required to sign in students in the front office after 8:45 a.m. - Do not drop students off outside if after 9:15 you must sign them in.